exonum/exonum-doc/src/get-started/test-service.md

 of transactions, even those that would be hard (but not impossible) to reproduce in a real network.

-Let’s test a case when Alice sends a transaction to Bob while Bob’s wallet is not committed.
+Let’s test the case when Alice sends a transaction to Bob while Bob’s wallet is not committed.
 The test is quite similar to the previous one, with the exception of how the created transactions are placed into the block.
 Namely, the `create_block_with_transactions` call is replaced with